Dr. Pehr Sällström

 Observe that yellow is placed at the top, due to it being the brightest colour.
 (This is an often used alternative to Goethe’s arrangement with purple at the top.)

 This colour circle is of course not as perfectly symmetric as in the system of prismatic colours.
 This is how things looks in nature!
 Two relatively broad absorption bands move through the visible interval, generating the repeated colour series.

-Maybe this is the place to explain why individual wavelengths per se cannot be the appropriate determinants of the colour of light.
+Maybe this is the place to go a bit further into the question why individual wavelengths per se cannot be the appropriate determinants of the colour of light.
 And that we have to consider the Spectral Power Distribution, which is a concept on a higher level of abstraction.

 Say that you focus a pencil of light of wavelength 540 nm onto a region of the retina.
 It gives rise to the sensation of a green spot.

-The reason why the 540 nm light gave rise to a green colour is the simple fact that there were no other wavelenghts present in the beam of light.
+So as long as we keep to a description of the physical side of the visual process, we must say: The reason why the 540 nm light gave rise to a green colour is the fact that there were no other wavelenghts present in the beam of light.
 As soon as there are other wavelengths present, the light beam gives rise to another colour sensation.

 Ergo: it is the spectral distribution as a whole over the visual interval, that determines the colour.
 Not the presence of any particular wavelength.
 Absence of light – “darkness” if you like – contributes to determine the colour as well as does the presence of light.
 Darkness has its consequences.
 This is a fact that Newton seems to have overlooked.